Hong Kong Diploma of Secondary Education: Marking

 In the criterion-referenced grading system, experts in relevant subject matters establish the marking standards for each level.
 Thereafter, level descriptors and examples are set and constantly reviewed based on syllabus objectives and statistical data, including exam statistics and candidate answer scripts.
 Gradings produced by a criterion-referenced system reflect a candidate's level of attainment in a particular subject instead of the rank order of the candidate in comparison to others.

 Markers of HKDSE are mostly current teachers of secondary schools.
 They are appointed to different assessment centres to perform Onscreen Marking (OSM).
 Exam papers are first scanned into the database at scanning centres, and then distributed to the markers through computer.

 Top Scorers' Schools

-Up to 2022, there are only 38 schools that have ever produced top scorers in HKDSE.
+As of 2025, there are only 43 schools that have ever produced top scorers in HKDSE.

-7 x 5** "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.
+As of 2023, "Top Scorers" are candidates who obtained perfect scores of 5** in each of the four core subjects and three electives.
+Starting from 2024, "Top Scorers" are candidates who obtained perfect scores of 5** in each of the three core subjects and three electives, and achieved an "Attained" level in Citizenship and Social Development.

-8 x 5** "Super Top Scorers" are candidates who obtained seven Level 5** in four core subjects and three electives, and an additional Level 5** in the Mathematics Extended (M1/M2) module.
+"Super Top Scorers" are Top Scorers who have also obtained an additional Level 5** in Extended Module (M1/M2) apart from a Level 5** in Mathematics Compulsory Part.

+"Ultimate Top Scorers" are "Super Top Scorers" who have also obtained one more Level 5** in an elective.